-DOOLEY POND (drawdown).
-A drawdown of Dooley Pond to

-facilitate dam repairs is ongoing (repairs are done, but refill rate will be dependent on rainfall).
+DOOLEY POND (lake levels).
+Due to dry conditions, the pond has not refilled yet following a drawdown to facilitate dam repairs is ongoing (repairs are done, but refill rate is dependent on rainfall).
 The state boat launch is currently closed.